scramjetorg/scramjet-articles/posts/2018-09-05-stream-from-anything.md

 ## From another stream

-The idea behind `from` is to make sure our operand is a stream and if not, attempt to streamify it.
+The idea behind `from` is to make sure our operand is a stream and if not, attempt to "streamify" it.
 In some older samples and references scramjet required the following creation:

 ```javascript
 fs.createReadStream(filePath)